 Tuition for Saint Thomas' Episcopal School may be paid annually, semi-annually, or in 10 or 12 monthly installments.
 All payment options, with the exception of annual, will be collected via ACH or credit card through FACTS Management Company.
 All tuition payments begin in June.
 International students must pay tuition and fees in full by June 1.

-STE’s 2018-2019 Student-Parent Handbook and Directory will be distributed on the first day of school.
+STE’s 2018-2019 Student-Parent Handbook and Directory explains all school policies and procedures.
+Printed copies will be distributed at the start of the school year.
 The youngest child in the family will receive one copy to bring home.
 If you would like extra copies, please contact the Advancement Office.
 We ask that each family read the book thoroughly.
-The Handbook/Directory explains all school policies and procedures.

 Parents may enroll students in Kindergarten through 8th grade in the After School Care program.
 After School Care is available from 3:30-6:00 p.m., Monday through Friday.
 For additional information and to sign up, see the After School Care Registration form.

 Students in Kindergarten and up may also enroll in after school Scottish Highland Dance instruction.
 Class schedules and fees, as well as registration instructions, can be found on the After School Dance form.